Memphis and Shelby County

 By the way: People didn’t know what caused yellow fever to spread back then.
 Today we know that the disease was spread by mosquitos.

-There is a wonderful story about several nuns who died treating the sick during the yellow fever epidemic in the booklet Journey of the Adventure and other stories.
+There is a wonderful story about several nuns who died treating the sick during the yellow fever epidemic in the booklet The king's letter, the captains's flag and other stories.

 Click here to read more about this booklet.